-We also manage our business through continuous cost controls and process and efficiency enhancements.
+We manage our business through continuous cost controls and process and efficiency enhancements.
 This may also include, from time to time, reorganization actions to further enhance productivity and profitability and could result in the recognition of reorganization costs or impairment of assets.

 We are currently in the process of migrating our operations from our legacy proprietary system that was developed in the late-1980s to SAP systems in a phased, country-by-country approach over the next several years.
 We completed our first deployment in Singapore in 2009.
 In the period since, New Zealand, Indonesia, Chile, Belgium and the Netherlands have also been deployed, as well as SAP financial modules in North America.
-These conversions have been completed as planned, with relatively minor transitional impacts in the first few months following deployment.
 In February 2011, we also deployed the new system in Australia, one of our largest operations.
 This deployment was somewhat unique in that Australia had operated on a different legacy enterprise system than most of our other operations since 2004 and had recently implemented Ingram Micro's warehouse management system, designed for our largest, most sophisticated distribution centers.
+Australia was the first country with this warehouse management system to deploy SAP.
 These features made the Australian conversion more complex than those we had previously undertaken in other countries.
-Connectivity between the new system and those of our warehouses and partners, as well as the ramp-up of effective order processing, did not run as smoothly as we planned, resulting in order delays that diminished sales and margins in the first and second quarters of this year.
-By the end of the second quarter of 2011, these system and process issues have been largely addressed.
-We expect improvement to our Australian operations in the second half as we re-engage customers and work to rebuild market share lost during the transition.
-However, the expected pace of recovery will continue to yield year-over-year declines in profitability in Australia over the remainder of the year, even if those declines are narrower than the first half of 2011.
-We are evaluating the lessons learned from the Australia deployment, and through our phased deployment approach, can apply improvements to help mitigate similar impacts in future roll-outs.
-We expect to have this enterprise system deployed in all business units in approximately the next three years.
-However, we can make no assurances that we will not have disruptions, delays and/or deficiencies from forthcoming deployments.
+Connectivity between the new system and those of our warehouse and partners, as well as the ramp-up of effective order processing, did not run as smoothly as we planned, resulting in order delays that diminished sales and margins in the first half of this year.
+Although these system connectivity issues have been resolved, we have noted that the customer experience with the new system is not as robust as what we were providing with our legacy systems.
+We are currently addressing the customerservice and order management functionality of the new system to better meet our customers' needs, which we expect to yield improvement in customer service levels in the coming quarters.
+We expect the pace of recovery in Australia to continue to yield a year-over-year decline in profitability over the remainder of 2011, as we address these additional functionality points and as adopt more aggressive marketing and pricing strategies to win our customers back.

+We are adjusting our system deployment schedule to allow for the development of the enhanced customer functionality before implementing the enterprise system in additional locations.
+However, we continue to expect to have this enterprise system deployed in all business units in approximately the next three years.
+We can make no assurances that we will not have disruptions, delays and/or negative business impacts from forthcoming deployments.